DEVELOPMENT STATUS OF SHANGBA TEA GARDEN & ZHENGAN TIANCI COMPANY

 With the production of additional types of tea for export, which could realise higher prices or bigger export quantities in the European market, the revenues of Shangba could increase.
 But this would also require other investments first.

 First and foremost, however, the European consumers should be willing to buy and consume better tea.

-The Fairbiotea development plan foresees additional controls by Fairbiotea in addition to the inspections for the necessary certifications by the control bodies.
-This is necessary, because the controls done for the certifications are either not sustainable or not sufficient.
-Zhengan Tianci, Fairbiotea and the responsible independent third country organic control body cooperate in these additional controls.
+The Fairbiotea development plan provides for further controls by Fairbiotea in addition to the regular inspections of the control bodies for the respective certifications.
+This is necessary because the controls in the context of the certification procedures are not sustainable or insufficient.
+Shangba, Fairbiotea and the responsible and independent third country organic control body cooperate in these additional controls.
 Read more about this in our article general security measures for Fairbiotea projects.

 Updated 2 March 2023